DS-100/debugging-guide/jupyter_datahub/jupyter_datahub.md

 <center><img src = "LatexError.png" width = "500"></img></a></center>

 Converting a Jupyter notebook to a PDF involves formatting some of the markdown text in [LaTeX](https://www.latex-project.org/).
 However, this process will fail if your free response answers have (unresolved) LaTeX characters like `\n`, `$`, or `$$`.
+There are several ways to resolve this:

+1. **Export the notebook as a PDF**: In the upper left hand menu, go to `File` -> `Save and Export Notebook As` -> `PDF`.
+Upload this file to Gradescope under the "Submit PDF" option.
+2. **Print the notebook from HTML**: In the upper left hand menu, go to `File` -> `Save and Export Notebook As` -> `HTML`.
+In the new tab that will open up, print the website by typing `ctrl` + `p` (Windows) or `cmd` + `p` (Mac).
-If you're short on time, your best bet is to take screenshots of your free response answers and submit them to Gradescope.
-If you have more time and would like the Datahub-generated PDF, please remove any special LaTeX characters from your free response answers.
+3. **Take screenshots**: If you're short on time, your best bet is to take screenshots of your free response answers.
+When submitting to Gradescope, choose the "Submit Images" options instead of the "Submit PDF" option.
+4. **Removing special LaTeX characters**: If you have more time and would like the Datahub-generated PDF, please remove any special LaTeX characters from your free response answers.

 ## I can't open Jupyter: `HTTP ERROR 431`
 If this happens, try [clearing your browser cache](https://support.google.com/accounts/answer/32050?hl=en&co=GENIE.Platform%3DDesktop) or opening Datahub in an incognito window.